mali8308/mali8308/README.md

 🌟 **Fulbright Scholar** | **Computational Aging Researcher** | **Graduate Student @ NYU**

 I'm deeply invested in unraveling the thread - or rather breaking the shackles - of aging through computational biology.
-While most people's idea of a fun time is enjoying a light-hearted sitcom on Netflix, mine is finding a new dataset, going on RStudio, and running my scripts to see if I unconver some new mysteries of aging!
+While most people's idea of a fun time is enjoying a light-hearted sitcom on Netflix, mine is finding a new dataset, going on RStudio, and running my scripts to see if I can uncover some new mysteries of aging!

-My end-goal is to _end_ "end" goals; life does not have to be limited by biology - or at least it certainly should not be ♾️
+The end goal is to _end_ "end" goals; life does not have to be limited by biology - or at least it certainly should not be ♾️

 ---